britram/rains-prototype/draft-trammell-rains-protocol.md

 In addition, the following terms are used in this document as defined:

+- Subject: A name or address about which Assertions can be made.
+- Object: A type/value pair of information about a name within an Assertion.
+- Assertion: A mapping between a Subject and an Object, signed by the Authority for the namespace containing that Subject.
+See {{assertion}}.
+- Authority: An entity that has the right to determine which Assertions exist within its Zone
-- Authority: An entity which may make assertions about names in a zone, by virtue of holding a secret key which can generate signatures verifiable using a public key associated with a delegation to the zone.
+- Delegation: An Assertion that an Authority has given the right to make assertions about the Assertions within the part of a namespace identified by a Subject to a subordinate Authority, by virtue of holding a secret key which can generate signatures verifiable using a public key associated with a delegation to the Zone.
-- Assertion: A mapping between a name and object(s) of the same type describing the name, signed by an authority for the zone containing the subject name.
-See
-  {{assertion}}.
-- Subject: The name to which an assertion pertains.
-- Object: A type/value pair of information about a name within an assertion.
+- Zone: A portion of a namespace rooted at a given point in the namespace hierarchy.
+A Zone contains all the Assertions about Subjects tha exist within its part of the namespace.
-- Query: An expression of interest in certain types of objects pertaining to a subject name in one or more contexts.
+- Query: An expression of interest in certain types of objects pertaining to a Subject name in one or more contexts.
 See {{query}}.
-- Context: Additional information about the scope in which an assertion or query is valid.
+- Context: Additional information about the scope in which an Assertion or Query is valid.
 See {{context-in-assertions}} and {{context-in-queries}}.
-- Shard: A group of assertions common to a zone and valid at a given point in time, with common signatures, which must be lexicographically complete for purposes of proving nonexistence of an assertion.
-See {{shards-and-pshards}}.
+- Shard: A group of assertions common to a zone and valid at a given point in time, scoped to a lexicographic range of Subject names with in the Zone, for purposes of proving non-existence of an Assertion.
+Shards may be encoded to provide either absolute proof or probabalistic assurance of non-existence.
-- Pshard: A bit string encoding a group of assertions common to a zone, valid at a given point in time and with common signatures.
-Its purpose is to probabilistically prove nonexistence of an assertion.
 See
-  {{shards-and-pshards}}
-- Zone: A group of all assertions valid at a given point in time, with common signatures, for a given level of delegation and context within the namespace.
-  See {{zone}}.
+  {{shards-and-p-shards}}.
 - Assertion Update Query: An expression of interest about the current validity status of an unexpired assertion one already has.
 - Nonexistence Update Query: An expression of interest about the current